terra-money/terra.py/docs/guides/async.rst

 Usage with asyncio
 ==================

-If you want to make asynchronous, non-blocking LCD requests, you can use AsyncLCDClient.
+You can use AsyncLCDClient to make asynchronous, non-blocking LCD requests.
 The interface is similar to LCDClient, except the module and wallet API functions must be awaited.

 Async module APIs